HTTP-RPC/Kilo/README.md

 ### Authentication
 Although it is possible to use the `URLSession:task:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDataDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
-The `WSAuthentication` protocol defines a single method that is used to authenticate each request submitted by a proxy instance:

-    - (void)authenticateRequest:(NSMutableURLRequest *)request;

-Authentication providers are associated with a proxy instance via the `authentication` property of the `WSWebServiceProxy` class.
-For example, the following code associates an instance of `WSBasicAuthentication` with a service proxy:

-    serviceProxy.authentication = WSBasicAuthentication(username: "username", password: "password")

-The `WSBasicAuthentication` class is provided by the HTTP-RPC framework.
-Applications may provide custom implementations of the `WSAuthentication` protocol to support other authentication schemes.
+The `authorization` property can be used to associate a set of user credentials with a proxy instance.
+This property accepts an instance of `NSURLCredential` identifying the user.
+When specified, the credentials are submitted with each service request using basic HTTP authentication.

+**IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.

 ### Examples
 The following code snippet demonstrates how `WSWebServiceProxy` can be used to access the methods of the hypothetical math service.
 It first creates an instance of the `WSWebServiceProxy` class backed by a default URL session and a delegate queue supporting ten concurrent operations.
 It then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
 Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments: